 The National Air and Space Museum holds more than 60,000 artifacts that represent three centuries of aerospace history from 18th century ballooning to current spacecraft.
 Large aircraft and spacecraft represent a small portion of the entire collection, the vast majority include equipment and small objects.
 The collection also includes 5,000 works of art, spacesuits, engines, textiles, toys, and much more.
 The Engen fellowship will introduce the candidate to conservation techniques for a wide range of composite objects, metals, organic materials, and painted surfaces.
 This fellowship is intended to contribute to the education of recent graduates by allowing them to delve into the complexities of working with modern composite materials, refine treatment process, learn management, and conduct a small-scale research project.
 The Fellow's independent research will be derived from our diverse collection materials.
 Fellows will be encouraged to publish or present their research at the end of their tenure.
 Access to other Smithsonian conservators, conservation scientists, and analytical capabilities at the Museum Conservation Institute (MCI) may also be available.

 The ideal candidate will have a Master's degree in Objects Conservation from a recognized program and is able to multi-task, work collaboratively as well as conduct treatments and research independently.
 The candidate should have knowledge of ethical and professional principles and concepts related to the preservation of objects in a wide variety of media and knowledge of the theories, principles, techniques, practices, and methodologies used to examine, study, treat, and preserve historic objects.

 Applicants should have a proven record of research, writing ability, and proficiency in English language skills (written and spoken).
 Finalists will be invited for an interview and asked to submit a portfolio.

 Fellowship appointments are for one year, with a one year potential renewal.
-They commence in the fall and include a $48,000 stipend.
+They commence in the fall and include a $5,000 research allowance and a $43,000 stipend.
 The fellowships will take place at the Emil Buehler Conservation Laboratory at the Museum's Steven F. Udvar-Hazy Center in Chantilly, Virginia.